 John Leland described the harbour and settlement in the 1530s in his Travels in Tudor England as “…sumwat barrid and having a Rok at the entering into it … and aboute half a Mile within the Mouth of the Haven … is Saultcombe, a Fisshar Towne”.

 In 1570 a census of ‘mariners mustered in Devon’ was taken.
 56 are listed for Salcombe and 12 for Portlemouth.
-Two years later another survey shows that five ships under 60 tons belong to Salcombe with an aggregate tonnage of 150.
+Two years later another survey showed that five ships under 60 tons belong to Salcombe with an aggregate tonnage of 150.

-In the parish of Malborough in 1619, which then included Salcombe, lived 104 mariners, 5 ship-wrights and 2 ‘coopers barrel makers for sea’.
+In the parish of Marlborough in 1619, which then included Salcombe, lived 104 mariners, 5 ship-wrights and 2 ‘coopers barrel makers for sea’.
 About half the names would be familiar to today’s town residents showing that many families have been settled here for centuries.

 Devon was much fought over in the Civil War.
 Devon’s countryside was largely Royalist, but the towns were for Parliament.
 The blockhouse at the entrance to Salcombe harbour was renamed Fort Charles.
 The harbour became a protected anchorage for royalist privateers.
 It was the last Royalist stronghold to survive in the county.